 If cost is not the issue then think about the quality of instruction you are receiving.
 My question when you shopped for a car seat, did you buy the cheapest one or did you look at the ratings and get the best car seat with the best safety record?

 During Maintenance Lessons, Ms. Robin will discuss with you different ways to swim with your child to reinforce the correct swimming behaviors and how to control the swimming environment to avoid negative behaviors.
 There are no set time frames for Maintenance Lessons.
 They are contingent upon the behaviors being exhibited by your child.
 In most cases, behaviors can be reinforced or corrected in one or two Maintenance Lessons.
-However, some parents choose to bring their children for maintenance lessons once a week or every two weeks throughout the Fall and Winter to consistently reinforce proper swimming behaviors.
-To schedule your child's next Maintenance lesson please click the button below!
+However, some parents choose to bring their children for maintenance lessons once a week or every two weeks throughout the Fall, Winter and Spring to consistently reinforce proper swimming behaviors.
+To view my calendar and schedule your child's next Maintenance lesson please click the coinciding buttons below!

 Blog with us!

 Thank you for checking out my Water Safety Blog!
 Here you will find aquatic safety information, personal blog posts, recipes from my kitchen and swim savings for your family!
 Make sure to join us on our Facebook, Instagram, Twitter and Pinterest sites as well.